 EXEMPT CHARITABLE GAMBLING REGISTERED CHARITABLE GAMBLING CHARITABLE GAMBLING BY PERMIT A charity may hold gambling on a maximum of three days per year no matter what combination of gambling takes place.
 This means only 3 days in total NOT 3 days per type of gambling.
 Where charitable gambling is in excess of the 'exempt' category, it must be registered with the Commission.
-A charity must apply for and comply with the conditions of a permit when the prize fund limits exceed those allowed under a registration i.e. :- A charity may hold 3 lotteries/raffles draws per year where the total prize fund is £1500 (or less) per lottery.
-More than 3 lotteries per year or any lottery where total prizes are over £1500 but £12,000 or less.
-TOTAL prizes for the year may not exceed £30,000.
-Lotteries/Raffles with total prizes over £12,000, or over £30,000 for the year.
-Bingo played 3 times per year, where the total prizes > £1500 per session (24 hrs).
-Or A combination of lottery and bingo events (no more than 3 in total) where the prize fund does not exceed £1500, per event Bingo organised & played regularly (more than 3 times per year) or any bingo with prizes greater than £1500 per session (24 hrs) but £12,000 or less and with a maximum of £30,000 in total prize money in any one calendar year.
+A charity must apply for and comply with the conditions of a permit when the prize fund limits exceed those allowed under a registration i.e. :- A charity may hold 3 lotteries/raffles draws per year where the total prize fund is £1,500 (or less) per lottery/raffle.
+More than 3 lotteries/raffles per year or any lottery/raffle where total prizes are between £1,500 and £12,000.
+TOTAL prizes for the year may not exceed $£30,000$.
+Lotteries/raffles with total prizes over £12,000 per event, or over £30,000 for the year.
+Bingo played 3 times per year, where the total prizes are less than £1,500 per session (24 hrs).
+Or A combination of lottery and bingo events (no more than 3 in total) where the prize fund does not exceed £1,500 per event Bingo organised & played regularly (more than 3 times per year) or any bingo with prizes greater than £1,500 per session (24 hrs) and with a maximum of £30,000 in total prize money in any one calendar year.
 Any other gambling events (bingo etc) where the prize fund exceeds £12,000 for any ONE event or the TOTAL prize fund for the year is in excess of £30,000.
 IF IN DOUBT, PLEASE CONTACT THE COMMISSION BEFORE PROCEEDING WITH ORGANISING ANY GAMBLING EVENT.
 You must submit a schedule of planned events prior to engaging in or promoting any registered charitable gambling.
 Details of the draw mechanism, auditors and insurance, along with personal KYC are required to be submitted when applying for a permit.

-In the event that a prize fund is generated in excess of the thresholds permitted the prizes may be distributed but the charity must submit a 'unusual event' declaration (downloadable from the JGC website) to the Commission as soon as possible and no later than 3 working days after the event.
+In the event that a prize fund is generated in excess of the thresholds permitted the prizes may be distributed but the charity must submit an 'unusual event' declaration (downloadable from the JGC website) to the Commission as soon as possible and no later than 3 working days after the event.
 No further charitable gambling is permitted in such circumstances until authorised by the Commission.